vmware-archive/webassembly-browser-apps/pi-zero-ssr/README.md

 * The `handler` folder includes the Go HTTP handler and runtime.
 This project uses [Wazero](https://wazero.io/) to instantiate and run the WebAssembly module
 * The `Makefile` calls the different tools to build the project

-## Deployment to a Raspberry Pi Zero W
+## Deployment to a Raspberry Pi Zero

 To deploy this project to a Raspberry Pi Zero W, you need first to compile it.
 For that, you will need a Linux machine that includes the tooling in the "Prerequisites" section.

 Then, run the following command:

 ```
+# 32-bits / Raspberry Pi Zero
 make build
+# 64-bits / Raspberry Pi Zero 2
+make build-64
 ```

 This command will create a final `build.tar.gz` file in the project root folder.
-Then, you need to run the following commands to start serving the site in the Raspberry Pi Zero W:
+Then, you need to run the following commands to start serving the site in the Raspberry Pi Zero 1 / 2:

 ```
 scp ./build.tar.gz pi@PI_ZERO_IP_ADDRESS:~